Behind the Curtain

 How Pixelyzed.com Was Created and Built

-The site’s original design and graphics were created by me for this version using GeneratePress and GenerateBlocks.
-The design is NOT provided by a pre-designed WordPress theme or a pre-made template of any kind.
+The site’s original design and graphics were created by me for this version based in part on previous versions for the colors and are an evolution of the previous version in terms of the layout.
+The design is NOT provided by a pre-designed WordPress theme or a pre-made global template of any kind.

 Making Pixelyzed.com Bilingual

-The biggest change in this version of the site is that I finally made it bilingual.
-Version 6.0 brings a new French version with translations of my main content adapted to the French Canadian audience and the larger francophone WordPress community.
-As I’ve been doing for all our multilingual client sites since 2010, I’m implementing the multilingual feature with the WordPress multisite functionnality instead of a plugin like WPML.
-For me it’s by far the simplest way to build multilingual sites as everything remains basically 100% native WordPress other than the addition of one simple free plugin (Multisite Language Switcher) that adds one meta box with one drop down field per additional language in the editing screens of pages and posts to select content in other languages and link them.
+This site was made bilingual in its previous 6.0 iteration.
+As I’ve been doing for all our multilingual client sites since 2010, I implemented the multilingual feature with the WordPress multisite functionality instead of a dedicated plugin like WPML.
+For me it’s by far the simplest way to build multilingual sites as everything remains basically 100% native WordPress other than the addition of one simple free plugin (Multisite Language Switcher) that adds one meta box with one drop down field per additional language in the editing screens of pages and posts to select that content’s equivalent in other languages and link them.

 In my experience, this solution brings the least potential of conflicts or other technical issues compared to the usual multilingual plugins but, also, there’s a complete canonical separation of content (very important for SEO).
 It also improves performance as each language’s sub-site in the multisite network gets its own set of database tables for wp_posts and wp_posts_meta instead of the garbled mess most plugins like WPML create.
 With multisite, all contents in different languages are cleanly separated and can be managed more easily and again, directly in WordPress’ native UI and not the often arcane UIs of multilingual plugins which may or may not support the specific plugins or theme you are using.
 This had a significant impact in my agency as this made it easier to train our clients in using their sites and managing their various contents.

-I will keep tweaking things in the coming months but I really hope you like Pixelyzed.com 6.0.
+I will keep tweaking things in the coming months but I really hope you like the new 2025 version of Pixelyzed.com.

 Thank you for visiting!